Published: Mar 14, 2023

-At Maven we see businesses at various stages of their growth trajectory and across many sectors, from beauty wholesalers and innovative tech solutions, to crematoria services.
-There is no typical business or sector that we work with – what we look for in our investments is a strong management team with the skills to take the business forward to its next stage of growth.
+At Maven we see businesses at various stages of their growth trajectory and across many sectors, from niche engineering to BioTech.
+There is no typical business or sector that we work with, what we look for in our investments is a strong management team with the skills to take the business forward to its next stage of growth.

-Maven provides a number of flexible funding options to support dynamic SMEs, and can invest up to £15 million in a single transaction.
+Maven provides several flexible funding options to support dynamic UK SMEs and can invest up to £20 million in a single transaction.
 This includes private equity investment, VCT funding and debt or equity funding from the several regional growth funds it manages.

-4. What kinds of finance are best for SMEs with ambitious long-term plans?
+2. What type of finance is best for SMEs with ambitious long-term plans?

-On conclusion of this process a final detailed investment paper is submitted to our Investment Committee, summarising the due diligence findings and making recommendations.
-The decision ultimately on whether or not to proceed to legal completion of the investment will be made at this point.
-The end to end process takes on average 8-12 weeks for a debt investment and longer, say about 4-6 months for an equity investment.
+On conclusion of this process a final detailed investment paper is submitted to our investment committee, summarising the due diligence findings, and making recommendations.
+The decision ultimately on whether to proceed to legal completion of the investment will be made at this point.
+The end to end process takes on average 8-12 weeks for a debt investment and typically between 4-6 months for an equity investment.

 SMEs approach Maven seeking finance to help them grow their businesses.
 For instance, investment in new products/markets, development capital to drive revenue growth, acquisition finance or funding for a management buy-out.

-7. What sort of business ideas have been successful in the past?
+5. What sort of businesses have been successful in the past?